kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 There are a couple of problems to solve before: you are in a multi-node cluster, you cannot simply create an *hostPath* PersistentVolume (the volume that exposes a filesystem directory to a Pod) like in a single node scenario.

-## A step back: the storage on kubernetes
+## A step back: the storage on Kubernetes

 Kubernetes defines several ways to attach Volumes to Pods.

 The best practice consists in decoupling the need for storage ([Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims): PVC) from the real storage ([Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/): PV).
-The latter is provisioned by kubernetes administratore based on the available resources.
-Persistent Volume can be one of the [several supported](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes).
+The latter is provisioned by Kubernetes administratore based on the available resources.
+PV can be one of the [several supported](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes).

-Cloud providers define in their kubernetes cluster mechanisms to allocate PVs based on existing PVCs using their storage infrastructure; on-prem cluster must provision their PV according the existing capability of the system.
+Cloud providers define, in their Kubernetes cluster, mechanisms to allocate PVs based on existing PVCs using their storage infrastructure; on-prem cluster must provision their PV according the existing capability of the system.

 In development clusters (e.g. Minikube) or single node clusters, PVCs can be binded to HostPath PVs: a particular kind of volume that maps the Pod's Volume to a directory of the filesystem.

 This approach, however, is not a feasible solution in multi-node clusters.
-A Pod, in fact, can be on different nodes during its lifecycle: kubernetes can kill and restart it on another node at any time based on the resources available in the cluster.
+A Pod, in fact, can be on different nodes during its lifecycle: Kubernetes can kill and restart it on another node at any time based on the resources available in the cluster.
 In this scenario, the migrated Pod will not find its old data after restarting on a new node.

 A common solution is to use a remote volume mounted in the Pods so that it can be reached from any node in the cluster.

 In this document we will show you:

 * how to associate a remote NFS volume to KubeFlow Pods so you don't have any problems when Pod is scheduled on different cluster nodes during its lifecycle.
-* how simplify the life of the cluster administrator using [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) and leaving to kubernetes the task to create different PV for each PVC without needs on manual intervention.
+* how simplify the life of the cluster administrator using [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) and leaving to Kubernetes the task to create different PV for each PVC without needs on manual intervention.

 ## NFS Persistent Volumes

-[NFS](https://en.wikipedia.org/wiki/Network_File_System) is the a popular distributed filesystem commonly used in Unix operating systems.
+[NFS](https://en.wikipedia.org/wiki/Network_File_System) is a popular distributed filesystem commonly used in Unix operating systems.

 We want to use a NFS server to create PV where Pods can write their data.

-In order to do this you should provide a NFS server with an IP reachble from inside the kubernetes cluster.
+In order to do this you should provide a NFS server with an IP reachable from inside the Kubernetes cluster.

-For simplicity, we will use one of the kubernetes nodes for this purpose.
-In general this is not a good idea because in case of fault of one of the nodes you will loose your data.

-In order to provide a NFS volume you need to have a NFS server:
+If a NFS volume is not available and reachble for your cluster, you can transform, for simplicity, one of the nodes of the cluster as NFS server with the following commands:

 ```shell
 sudo apt install nfs-common